Debt Letter Templates and Samples

-- A Letter of Explanation for Mortgage is a letter that can be submitted to a mortgage lender and provides specific information about the borrower.
-The purpose of the document is to provide an explanation on certain matters that may pause the loan application process;
+- Letter of Explanation for Mortgage.
+This letter can be submitted to a mortgage lender and provides specific information about the borrower.
+The purpose of the document is to provide an explanation on certain matters that may pause the loan application process.

-- A Mortgage Commitment Letter can be used to inform a borrower and a home seller that the loan has been approved and the purchase can be closed now.
-The letter confirms that the loan application process is over and that the borrower has a loan;
+- Mortgage Commitment Letter.
+Can be used to inform a borrower and a home seller that the loan has been approved and the purchase can be closed now.
+The letter confirms that the loan application process is over and that the borrower has a loan.

-- A Mortgage Gift Letter can help individuals who do not have many funds to apply for a mortgage.
+- Mortgage Gift Letter.
+This letter can help individuals who do not have many funds to apply for a mortgage.
 It states that the individuals have received the down payment funds from a donor as a gift and not obliged to pay it back.
 The letter must be signed by the donor.

-- A Credit Denial Letter contains the rejection of a credit application by a potential lender.
-The letter can be used to notify a prospective borrower that their application for credit has been denied;
+- Credit Denial Letter.
+Contains the rejection of a credit application by a potential lender.
+The letter can be used to notify prospective borrowers that their application for credit has been denied.

-- A Credit Dispute Letter is a document that individuals can submit to the credit bureau if they believe that their credit report contains inaccurate or incomplete information.
-The purpose of the document is to inform the credit bureau about incorrect data in their report;
+- Credit Dispute Letter.
+This is a document that individuals can submit to the credit bureau if they believe that their credit report contains inaccurate or incomplete information.
+The purpose of the document is to inform the credit bureau about incorrect data in their report.

-- A Letter of Credit is a letter from a bank that guarantees that the buyer's payment to the seller will be received on time and for the correct amount.
+- Letter of Credit.
+This is a letter from a bank that guarantees that the buyer's payment to the seller will be received on time and for the correct amount.

-- An Adverse Action Letter gives a potential lessee information about why they were denied credit.
+- Adverse Action Letter.
+This document gives the potential lessee information about why they were denied credit.

-- A Debt Dispute Letter can be used when a debtor believes that they do not own debt or own a different amount of debt.
-In this case, they can dispute the debt and require debt collectors to provide proof that the debtor actually owns this debt;
+- Debt Dispute Letter.
+Can be used when a debtor believes that they do not own debt or own a different amount of debt.
+In this case, they can dispute the debt and require debt collectors to provide proof that the debtor actually owns this debt.

-- A Debt Collection Letter is a document sent to a debtor from a creditor who is seeking payment.
+- Debt Collection Letter.
+This is a document sent to a debtor from a creditor who is seeking payment.
 The purpose of the document is to notify a debtor about their obligation to pay back their debt and provide instructions on how to do that in the most convenient way.

-- A Debt Forgiveness Letter informs a debtor that their debt has been canceled, so they do not have to pay it back anymore.
-These letters are usually sent when the lender does not consider it worth posting to collections and chooses to forgive the debt rather than go after it;
+- Debt Forgiveness Letter.
+Informs a debtor that their debt has been canceled, so they do not have to pay it back anymore.
+These letters are usually sent when the lender does not consider it worth posting to collections and chooses to forgive the debt rather than go after it.

-- A Debt Validation Letter can be sent to a debtor from a debt collector in order to confirm that the debt they are required to pay back actually belongs to them.
+- Debt Validation Letter.
+Can be sent to a debtor from a debt collector in order to confirm that the debt they are required to pay back actually belongs to them.
 The purpose of the letter is to provide the debtor with information about what the debt is, how much is owed, etc.

-- A Bankruptcy Explanation Letter can be used when an individual who filed for bankruptcy wants to explain the reasons why they had to do so to their previous or new creditor;
+- Bankruptcy Explanation Letter.
+This letter can be used when an individual who filed for bankruptcy wants to explain the reasons why they had to do so to their previous or new creditor.

-- A Loan Payoff Letter provides individuals with information about their loan, including how much they own in total, how much they have already paid back, how much is due the specific date, as well as the instructions on how to pay and if there are any charges;
+- Loan Payoff Letter.
+Provides individuals with information about their loan, including how much they own in total, how much they have already paid back, how much is due on the specific date, as well as the instructions on how to pay and if there are any charges.

-- A Pay for Delete Letter is a letter that an individual can submit to their creditor in order to remove negative information from their credit report.
+- Pay for Delete Letter.
+Submit this letter to your creditor in order to remove negative information from their credit report.
 The purpose of the document is to clear the individual’s credit history from negative marks.

-- A Proof of Funds Letter is a document that certifies that an individual or entity has sufficient funds to complete a transaction.
+- Proof of Funds Letter.
+This document certifies that an individual or entity has sufficient funds to complete a transaction.

-- A Loan Modification Hardship Letter is a letter you send to your lender to request a loan modification.
+- Loan Modification Hardship Letter.
+This is a letter you send to your lender to request a loan modification.
 Check out our ready-made sample Hardship Letter for Loan Modifications to use as a reference when composing your letter.